 The other side effects of Allegra and Claritin are similar, but in most cases, people don’t experience any side effects with either drug.
 That said, the following tables list examples of possible side effects of these drugs.

 |swelling of your eyes, face, lips, tongue, throat, hands, arms, feet, ankles, and lower legs||✓||✓|

 |flushing (reddening and warming of your skin)||✓|

-Before taking either medication, talk to your doctor.
-Ask what other steps you can take to reduce your allergy symptoms.
+Before taking either medication, talk to your doctor or pharmacist.
+Work with them to choose the one that’s best for you.
+You might also ask what other steps you can take to help reduce your allergy symptoms.